 (ii) cease to provide any of the Services; and/or

-9.2 For the purposes of the Agreement where the expression “GST inclusive” is used in relation to an amount payable or other consideration to be provided for a supply under the Agreement, the amount or consideration will not be increased on account of any GST payable on that supply.
+Any consideration to be paid or provided for a supply made under or in connection with this Agreement, unless specifically described in this Agreement as GST inclusive, excludes an amount on account of GST.
+Where the expression “GST inclusive” is used in relation to an amount payable or other consideration to be provided for a supply under this Agreement, the amount or consideration will not be increased on account of any GST payable on that supply.

 Where a party (“GST Supplier”) makes a supply under or in connection with the Agreement on which GST is imposed (not being a supply of the consideration for which is specifically described in the Agreement as GST inclusive):

-(a) the consideration payable or to be provided for that supply under the Agreement but for the application of this clause 9 (“GST exclusive consideration”) is increased by, and the recipient of the supply (“Recipient”) must also pay to the GST Supplier, an amount equal to the GST payable by the GST Supplier on that supply; and
+(a) the consideration payable or to be provided for that supply under the Agreement but for the application of this clause 9.3 (“GST exclusive consideration”) is increased by, and the recipient of the supply (“Recipient”) must also pay to the GST Supplier, an amount equal to the GST payable by the GST Supplier on that supply; and

 (b) the amount by which the GST exclusive consideration is increased must be paid to the GST Supplier by the Recipient without set-off, deduction or requirement for demand, at the same time as the GST exclusive consideration is payable or to be provided.

-9.5 If a payment to a party under the Agreement is a reimbursement or indemnification, calculated by reference to a loss, cost or expense incurred by that party, then the payment will be reduced by the amount of any input tax credit to which that party is entitled for that loss, cost or expense.
+If a payment to a party under the Agreement is a reimbursement or indemnification, calculated by reference to a loss, cost or expense incurred by that party, then the payment will be reduced by the amount of any input tax credit to which that party is entitled for that loss, cost or expense.
 That party is assumed to be entitled to a full input tax credit unless it proves, before the date on which the payment must be made, that its entitlement is otherwise.

-9.6 If a payment is calculated by reference to or as a specified percentage of another amount or revenue stream, that payment will be calculated by reference to or as a specified percentage of the amount or revenue stream net of any GST component.
+If a payment is calculated by reference to or as a specified percentage of another amount or revenue stream, that payment will be calculated by reference to or as a specified percentage of the amount or revenue stream net of any GST component.

-9.7 The Recipient need not make a payment for a taxable supply made under or in connection with the Agreement in respect of a taxable supply until the GST Supplier has given the Recipient a tax invoice for the supply to which the payment relates.
+The GST Supplier must give a Recipient a tax invoice for a taxable supply under or in connection with this Agreement to which the GST payment relates.